tingletech/aws-as/README.md

 In the management console, you will need to go to "My Account" > "Security Credentials" > "X.509 Certificates" > "Create a new Certificate".
-Download the .pem files and put them in ~/.ec2
+Download the .pem files and put them in ~/.ec2 .

 Create a file .dbpass in ~/.ec2 with the password for the database.

+Create a private ssh key at ~/.ec2/ec2-keypair .

-Fix the permissions on ~/.ec2
+Fix the permissions on ~/.ec2 :

 ```sh
 chmod -R 700 ~/.ec2/